-NOTE: DT402R and DT402 throttles must be plugged in to LocoNet to dispatch loco addresses.
+NOTE: DT500 throttles operating in IR mode must be plugged in to LocoNet to dispatch loco addresses.
+DT500D does not need to be plugged in to dispatch.

-10.6 Recall a Loco
+10.8 Recall a Loco

-Your DT402 stores the last 4, 8, or 16 unique loco addresses used by the throttle in a recall stack.
-Your DT402 defaults to a 4 address recall stack.
-See Customizing Your Throttle Section 15.0 for information on how to change the recall stack depth.
+Your DT500 stores the last 4, 8, or 16 unique loco addresses used by the throttle in a recall stack.
+Your DT500 defaults to a 4 address recall stack.
+See Customizing Your Throttle, Section 15.1(Recall#) for information on how to set the recall stack depth.

-For example if you have your DT402 set up for an 8 deep recall stack and the last 8 addresses you selected were: 00, 1987, 52, 0678, 03, 8819, 25, and 2500, these addresses will be in the recall stack.
+For example if you have your DT500 set up for an 8 deep recall stack and the last 8 addresses you selected were: 00, 1987, 52, 0678, 03, 8819, 25, and 2500, these addresses will be in the recall stack.
 If you have selected any of these addresses more than once, it will not be stored twice, only the addresses not already stored will be added to the stack.
 The recall stack is not stored in numeric order.
-Recall makes it convenient to select locos that you have used previously without having to enter the address again.
+This makes it convenient to select locos that you have used previously without having to dial up the address.